microsoft/BotBuilder-Samples/Node/core-ReceiveAttachment/README.md

 This property exposes a list of [IAttachment](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iattachment.html) representing each of the files sent.
 The attachment object contains information on the [contentType](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iattachment.html#contenttype) of the file and a [contentUrl](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iattachment.html#contenturl)  which is a reference to the location of the attachment's content.
 In order to access the actual attachment file you will need to download the address from the contentUrl property.
 Check out the key code located in the [dialog handler](app.js#L26-L43) where the `message.attachments` property of the message activity is read to get the first attachment and download it.

-> Note: The Skype attachment URLs are secured by JwtToken; you should set the JwtToken of your bot as the authorization header for the HTTP GET request your bot initiates to fetch content.
+> Note: The Skype and MS Teams attachment URLs are secured by JwtToken; you should set the JwtToken of your bot as the authorization header for the HTTP GET request your bot initiates to fetch content.
 Below is the sample code that temporarily works around this issue and set the JwtToken on the HTTP request.
 You should be careful when you send the bot's JwtToken to a third party server and should always make sure to send it to trusted parties.

 ````JavaScript
 function (session) {